chanslor/project-artemis/README.md

   </a>
 </p>

-#I'm call ing this project Carli's hope.
+#This project started as Carli's hope.
 #I'm creating an AI named Artemis

 #System: Fedora freaking Linux of course.
 FC40